dragosrotaru/scrapeGPT/README.md

 ### Structural and Testability

+-   enable multiple projects at once
+-   add artifacts
+-   refactor usage of puppeteer to use single browser instance
--   add parsing of params.json in all the methods, use values
+-   add metrics aggregation methods and produce metrics in the standard format
--   refactor stage interfaces to be Exact/Partial return type and infer deps
 -   create helper function to add urls to params
--   add metrics aggregation methods

--   refactor usage of puppeteer, wrapper code and retriever to reuse browser
 -   generate synthetic test data using gpt
+-   implement use of experiments

+-   add parsing of params.json in all the methods and use values
+-   refactor stage interfaces to be Exact/Partial return type and infer deps

 ## Next levels